Chiara Mingarelli

 Chiara Mingarelli is an Italian-Canadian astrophysicist who researches gravitational waves.
-She is an associate research scientist at the Flatiron Institute Center for Computational Astrophysics and an assistant professor of physics at the University of Connecticut.
-She is also a science writer and communicator.
+She is an assistant professor of physics at Yale University since 2023, and previously an assistant professor at the University of Connecticut (2020–2023).
+She is also a science writer, communicator and a Fellow of Jonathan Edwards College.

 Education

 Mingarelli grew up in Ottawa, Canada.
 She completed a bachelor's degree in mathematics and physics from Carleton University, Canada, in 2006.
-She moved to the University of Bologna to study for a Masters in Astrophysics and Cosmology, which she achieved in 2009.
+She moved to the University of Bologna to study for a master's in Astrophysics and Cosmology, which she achieved in 2009.
 Mingarelli's PhD thesis "Gravitational Wave Astrophysics with Pulsar Timing Arrays", was selected by Springer Nature as an Outstanding PhD thesis in 2016.
 She earned her PhD at the University of Birmingham with Alberto Vecchio in 2014.

 Research

 Mingarelli is a gravitational wave astrophysicist attempting to understand the merging of supermassive black holes.
 Mingarelli predicts the nanohertz gravitational wave signatures of such mergers.
 She will measure them using pulsar timing arrays, which can characterise the cosmic merger history of binary black hole systems.
 The systems emit nanohertz gravitational waves.
 After completing her PhD, Mingarelli was awarded a European Union Marie Curie International Fellowship, which she brought to the California Institute of Technology.
 There she continued to work on gravitational waves.
 At Caltech she taught students in the Gravitational Wave Astrophysics school about Pulsar Timing Arrays.
 Mingarelli spent the return phase of the Marie Curie Fellowship at the Max Planck Institute for Radio Astronomy.
 She is regularly an invited speaker at scientific conferences.